sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 ##### Do Not Invest in Re-Work

-Presently there are many SaaS offerings that provide many useful tools that would assist ESDC on increasing its effeciency in order to better deliver its services to Canadians.
-By developing solutions that already exist the government of Canada is investing in unnecessary rework in order to produce sub-standard products, due to being unable to benefit from the economies of scale SaaS offerings are able to leverage.
-For example, it wouldn't be responsible stewardship of public funds to invest long time full time development resources to a survey tool.
-However, existing SaaS offerings are able to commit full time resources over a long period of time to this relatively small function, and continuously improve their service offering.
+Presently there are many SaaS offerings that provide many useful tools that would assist ESDC in increasing its efficiency in order to better deliver its services to Canadians.
+By developing solutions that already exist, the government of Canada is investing in unnecessary rework in order to produce substandard products, due to being unable to benefit from the economies of scale SaaS offerings are able to leverage.
+For example, it wouldn't be responsible stewardship of public funds to invest long-time full-time development resources to a survey tool.
+However, existing SaaS offerings are able to commit full-time resources over a long period of time to this relatively small function, and continuously improve their service offering.
 As a result, they are able to allocate significant amounts of time into perfecting a simple and reusable function, such as the creation of a survey.
 ESDC should permit itself to benefit from such offerings and instead focus on developing solutions that directly deliver on its mandate.

-This claim is acknowleding the many exception cases there SaaS offerings may not fully meet the requirements set by the Government of Canada, for example the [Accessible Canada Act](https://www.parl.ca/DocumentViewer/en/42-1/bill/C-81/royal-assent) or [Direction for Electronic Data Residency](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/direction-electronic-data-residency.html).
+This claim is acknowledging the many exception cases there SaaS offerings may not fully meet the requirements set by the Government of Canada, for example the [Accessible Canada Act](https://www.parl.ca/DocumentViewer/en/42-1/bill/C-81/royal-assent) or [Direction for Electronic Data Residency](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/direction-electronic-data-residency.html).

 It is for this reason that, in the [Future Actions](#FutureActions) section ESDC we discuss that ESDC should work relentlessly on improving its in-house development capabilities in order to eventually reduce the reliance on SaaS offerings.

-##### Prioritize Open Source

-The [Digital Operations Strategic Plan: 2018-2022](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html) lists as one of the principles for making digital government work

-> Use open standards and solutions: Leverage open standards and embrace leading practices, including the use of open source software where appropriate.
-Design for services and platforms that are seamless for Canadians to use, no matter what device or channel they are using.

-The build vs buy conversation has since evolved into an adopt-build-buy analysis (in that order of prioritization).
-Open source solutions should be the preferred method of addressing any organizational need.

-Open source solutions are distinct from the build vs buy dichotomy.
-Given the wide ecosystem of open source projects and methods of using them, open source should be considered separately and first when searching for solutions to a given problem.
-For further discussion relating to the use of open source please refer to the following [documentation](#)

 ##### Leverage for Quick-Wins

-SaaS should be leveraged for 'quick-wins' where only unprotected data is being used and for where it is not intended to contact citizens directly.
-Further, it should be leveraged when investment in an inhouse developed solution would be in misalignment with responsible stewardship of public funds given the benefits said in-house delivery would delive.
+SaaS should be leveraged for 'quick wins' where only unprotected data is being used and for where it is not intended to contact citizens directly.
+Further, it should be leveraged when investment in an in-house developed solution would be in misalignment with responsible stewardship of public funds given the benefits said in-house delivery would deliver.

 > [Federal public servants are entrusted to use and care for public resources responsibly, for both the short term and long term.](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25049)